Designations Congruent with Things: Chapter 6

 This is now a skill set he possesses.

 He hopes that nothing was overwritten in his brain to make room for all this irrelevant knowledge.
-But he supposes he’ll never know.
+He supposes he’ll never know.

 Hermann spends a moment in mental preparation so that what’s about to come out of his mouth sounds appropriately vexed.